Introduction:

 c.
 Vehicle Fuel: Biogas can be upgraded to biomethane and used as a renewable fuel for transportation, reducing greenhouse gas emissions.

 d.
-Combined Heat and Power (CHP) Systems: CHP systems utilize biogas to generate both electricity and heat, maximizing energy efficiency.
+Combined Heat and Power (CHP) Systems: CHP systems utilize biogas to generate both electricity and heat, maximizing energy efficiency. - Environmental and Societal Benefits:

 The adoption of biogas units offers several benefits, including: